Veljkic98/Simple-Migration/README.md

-# Simple-Migration
+# Energy Consumption
-It is simple application to migrate data.
+It is simple application to store, retrieve and power measure data.

 ## Getting Started
 ### Prerequisites